11 Activists Snagged for Protest Outside Southwark Crown Court

-A group of 11 activists were arrested on suspicion of contempt of court after staging a protest outside Southwark Crown Court in central London.
-The arrests took place on Tuesday morning following directions given by a judge.
+Eleven protesters were hauled away on suspicion of contempt of court after staging a demonstration right outside Southwark Crown Court in London.
+The arrests came early Tuesday, following strict orders from the judge presiding over the case.

-The protesters were standing on the pavement at English Grounds, displaying placards with messages such as “Jurors deserve to hear the whole truth” and “Jurors have an absolute right to acquit a defendant according to their conscience.”
-The demonstration aimed to highlight the rights of jurors in court proceedings.
+The group stood firm on the pavement at English Grounds, waving signs that read, “Jurors deserve to hear the whole truth” and “Jurors have an absolute right to acquit a defendant according to their conscience.”
+Their protest was all about blasting the limits placed on jurors in court proceedings.

-A Metropolitan Police" data-wpil-keyword-link="linked" data-wpil-monitor-id="117261">Metropolitan Police spokesperson confirmed the arrests, stating, “Officers were given directions by a judge to arrest 11 activists on suspicion of contempt of court.
+A Metropolitan Police spokesperson said: “Officers were given directions by a judge to arrest 11 activists on suspicion of contempt of court.
 The activists were holding placards outside Southwark Crown Court, which the judge determined could be interpreted as influencing a jury.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.